vihaantejavath/Campus-Sports-Management-Mobile-Application/README.md

 ## Support and Feedback

-For support or feedback regarding the College Sports Management App, please contact the project maintainers at [vihaantejavath@gmail.com](mailto:vihaantejavath@gmail.com).
+For support or feedback regarding the College Sports Management App, contact at [vihaantejavath@gmail.com](mailto:vihaantejavath@gmail.com).

 ## Future Development